Beloved naturalist Sir David Attenborough addressed delegates at the UN climate change summit in Poland on Monday, and his message was a dire one.

 According to the medical journal’s findings, addressing climate change is the single most important thing governments can do to improve human health.

-Air pollution from greenhouse gas emissions, for example, is contributing to 7,142 deaths a year in Canada, and 2.1 million worldwide according to the recent report.
+Air pollution from greenhouse gas emissions, for example, is contributing to 7,142 deaths a year in Canada, and 2.1 million worldwide, according to the report.

 Pollution has been shown to cause premature deaths from heart disease, stroke, lung cancer, acute respiratory infections and chronic lung disease.

 And climate change outcomes are also posing a risk to our overall health.
 The report stated that an increasing number of deaths and long-term illnesses can be blamed on heat waves, flooding, major storms and forest fires.

 Another record-breaking forest fire season in British Columbia this year had health authorities warning that the resulting air quality could lead to symptoms as serious as heart palpitations.
 At most, there’s an additional risk for further complications in people with chronic conditions like heart disease, diabetes and cancer.

 The 36-page “Lancet Countdown,” begins with four key observations, including a warning that global warming poses an “unacceptably high level of risk for the current and future health of populations across the world.”